codewithmero/quality-analist/README.md

 cloudinary has been used to save the product image and the generated pdf file; their links are being stored in the database for easy access.

+# Note
+check backend/src/db/bConfig.js file; the instructions to connect with MySQL database have been given there (top level comment)

 After which you can run the project using "npm run dev" on both frontend, as well as backend; then visit http://localhost:3000 to view and use the app.

 # Screenshots